 - Customs can issue claims through the system and manage them with the NGAs (National Guaranteeing Association)

 More about the digitization of ATA Carnets

-These steps sound very positive to us.
+We are very optimistic about these steps.
 Our team at Pincvision is looking forward to this development.
 Are you interested in reading the full article about the digitization of ATA Carnets?
 You can read it on the WCO website.

 Do you have further questions about the ATA Carnet?
-Please don’t hesitate to contact our specialists by calling +31(0)88-4321800 of send an email to firstname.lastname@example.org
+Please don’t hesitate to contact our specialists by calling +31(0)88-4321800 or send an email to firstname.lastname@example.org